MeetMangrove/playbook/the_rules.md

 Ex:
      -  Internet is not working.
 Mangrove members in the room find a solution.
       - There are more people sleeping in the house than planned.
 Some mangrove members decide to sleep on the couch to let guest have beds.

+### Integrating new members

+After sharing a retreat or a project with a Mangrove Friend, we can decide to integrate him/her to our core team.

+The question is raised by a Mangrove member and all members must approve it.

+> When Mangrove reaches 10 members, we'll switch to 5 randomly chosen Mangrove members.

+Here are the main points that must be checked before admitting someone:

+1. Is he/she sharing our values?
+Does he/she believe in the vision we're trying to build?
+2. Has he/she proved his/her will to get involved on a daily basis in the building of Mangrove in the long-term?
+3. Does he/she has an entrepreneurial mindset?

+> Side projects are a good way to evaluate this.

+4. Does he/she possess amazing skills in his/her field ?
+5. Would it be ok to have that person as a leader of Mangrove project?

 ### Internal processes